Skip to main content

 If the only failure behavior you can confirm is effectively "instruction returned when invalid," your team still cannot separate typo, stale account, unsupported bank, or ownership mismatch in a controlled way.

 Use documentation quality as a hard gate.
-The procurement artifact in this pack is explicit that RFP 30-2025-009-DHB required a specific page to be completed and returned, and it warns that false certification is a Class I felony.
+RFP 30-2025-009-DHB is an explicit example: it required a specific page to be completed and returned, and warned that false certification is a Class I felony.
 That does not validate FinanceKey's product, but it is a practical diligence benchmark.
 If their submission materials, sample responses, and implementation answers are weaker than that, treat FinanceKey as a fallback candidate, not the primary provider for high-risk payout lanes.

 Treat pre-validation as a release control, not a checkbox.
 Define who can release, who must review, and what evidence is required before money moves.
 Write this matrix before the provider pilot so your team can execute it consistently.